Everything You Need to Know About Making Tax Digital Software

 The underlying expectation is that taxpayers of all kinds will find it easier to get their tax right because the online system is more efficient and effective.

-In 2019, the first phase of the plan was introduced—"Making Tax Digital for VAT."
+The first phase of the plan ”Making Tax Digital for VAT” is now up and running.
 It has two main elements:

 - File quarterly returns online, using compatible software